Who Accepts TOEFL® Scores?

 Institutions that Accept TOEFL Scores

 4 out of 5 admissions officers who were surveyed* — and who stated a preference — were more satisfied with using the TOEFL test compared to other English-language tests.
-Download a list of institutions that rely on TOEFL scores as the most accurate measure of English-language skills.
+Search for institutions that rely on TOEFL scores as the most accurate measure of English-language skills.

 Sign up for the TOEFL Journey™ program, a free, interactive study-abroad experience designed to help you every step of the way on your study-abroad journey.